Me-lind/Me-lind/README.md

-## 👋 Hi, I’m Melinda
+# 👋 Hi, I’m Melinda
-Welcome to my GitHub profile!
-Here’s a bit about me and my learning journey:

 ## 💡 About Me:
 🎓 I’ve studied Computer Science, gaining a broad understanding of different areas, but eventually found my passion in Data Science.